stepanaromanov/python_for_marketing_research_and_analytics/README.md

 ### 10. Building a Retail Data Pipeline

 I retrieved retail data from different sources, like SQL and parquet; prepared the data using some transformation techniques, and finally loaded the data in an easy-to-access format with loading validation.

+### 11. Private School Students Churn Analysis

+I retrieved private school student data from PostgreSQL; cleaned and transformed the data, created dummy variables and scaled numeric features, and finally analyzed churn using a Random Forest model with evaluation through classification report, confusion matrix, and feature importance.